levkk/metricscat/README.md

 In three different terminal tabs, run this individually:

-1. `cargo run agent`
+1. `cargo run agent`,
-2. `cargo run server`
+2. `cargo run server`,
-3. `cd metricscat-frontend && nvm install && nvm use && npm start`
+3. `cd metricscat-frontend && nvm install && nvm use && npm start`.

 You should see the metrics appear in your browser!